How Fern Docs work

 ```

-## Sections, contents, and pages
+## Sections, contents, pages, and folders

 navigation: